Who is Domari Dickinson?

 My Educational BioAKA The Nerdy Stuff

-Domari Dickinson is an educational consultant who has worked with school districts, school leaders, teachers, parents and educational companies from across the country to help students be more successful.
+Domari Dickinson is a parenting coach who has worked with school districts, school leaders, teachers, parents and educational companies from across the country to help students be more successful.

 She received her B.S. in Mathematics and B.S. in Computer Science from Spelman College in 2002 and her Master’s degree in Computer Science from Johns Hopkins University in 2003.
 Domari has dedicated over 15 years to supporting the education of inner-city students and her passion for teaching both children and adults has been evident both inside and outside of the classroom.
 She was the first teacher to receive the Teacher of the Month award at the Academy for College and Career Exploration in Baltimore, MD in September of 2007, and she received this award again in September of 2010 while working at True North Rochester Prep in Rochester, NY.